 Enjoy Human Attention

 This breed enjoys being around people and often follows family members from room to room.
-They are affectionate without being overly demanding.
+They do not like to live alone so they chase human attention.

 Example:

-When children come home from school, a Scottish Fold may greet them softly and sit nearby while they do homework.
+When children come home from school, a Scottish Fold may greet them softly and sit nearby while they do homework or watch TV.

 8.3 Great Compatibility With Children